 Additionally, residents can apply for a traditional postresidency Global Pediatric Fellowship in Health Services Delivery through Boston Children’s Hospital.

 More detailed information can be found here and here.

 Global Health Teaching Curriculum

 The BCRP global health teaching curriculum provides didactic and case-based instruction on the fundamentals of pediatric international health, integrated throughout existing noon conferences and resident lectures.
 The curriculum covers topics of current relevance as well core topics such as tuberculosis, HIV, malaria, malnutrition, vitamin and micronutrient deficiencies, parasitic infections, child and infant mortality in the developing world, and management of healthcare systems in resource-poor settings.
 During the PL-1 year, additional educational sessions occur during the advocacy section of the 12-week Keystone block.
 Residents in the Urban Health and Advocacy Track are also exposed to topics in global health through monthly Research, Advocacy and Policy sessions.

 The Global Pediatrics Program at Boston Children’s Hospital hosts a monthly seminar series pertaining to child health in low-resource settings.
 Additionally, the Global Health Initiative Seminar Series, which is jointly held by Dana Farber Cancer Institute and Boston Children’s Hospital, has a regular seminar series that residents are welcome to attend.

 Global Health Clinical Skills Week

-BCRP residents are invited to participate in many of the sessions offered for BCH Global Pediatric Fellows during a clinical skills week in July of each year.
+BCRP residents are invited to participate in many of the sessions offered for BCH Global Pediatric Fellows during a clinical skills week in the summer of each year.
 Topics include master training for Helping Babies Breathe, trauma simulation for resources limited settings, and a day of didactics on global health topics from area experts.